-The fair value of the awards was based on a 2.64% discount from the Company's closing stock price of \$184.83 on January 19, 2023.
+The fair value of all annual awards was based on a 2.38% discount from the Company's closing stock price of \$207.58 on January 22, 2024, while Ms. Simpson's promotional award was based on a 2.38% discount from the Company's closing stock price of \$158.68 on July 1, 2024.
 The discount represents the present values of expected dividends to be paid on the Company's common stock, using the current dividend rate and the risk-free interest rate, over the vesting period.
 The Company believes that these discounts are appropriate to value the restricted share units, as the units do not collect or accrue dividends until the awards vest and are settled with Company stock.

-The 2023 NEO annual awards shown above vest in annual increments over four years, beginning January 31, 2024, or cliff vest on March 31, 2026, subject to the Compensation Committee's certification of the Company's attainment of predetermined operating metrics.
+The 2024 NEO annual and promotional awards subject to operating income or ROIC targets shown above vest in annual increments over four years, beginning January 31, 2025, or cliff vest on March 31, 2027, subject to the Compensation Committee's certification of the Company's attainment of predetermined operating metrics.
+Ms. Simpson's time-based promotional awards will vest in three equal annual installments, beginning July 1, 2031.

-For the first tranche of three-year ROIC/EBITDA awards granted to the named executive officers in 2020, the Compensation Committee certified in March 2023 that the Company achieved an EBITDA compound annual growth rate of 17.0% and ROIC relative to the peer group at the 67.9th percentile for the three-year performance period ended December 31, 2022.
-These compared to a targeted EBITDA compound annual growth rate range of 5-10% and a targeted ROIC range relative to the peer group at the 50th-100th percentile.
-As a result, the EBITDA portion of the 2020 awards vested at the 150.0% level and the ROIC portion of the awards vested at the 135.8% level on March 31, 2023.
-The annual installment of the previously granted operating income-based awards also vested on January 31, 2023 based on the Company's 2022 operating income of \$1.33 billion.
+In 2021, the Compensation Committee granted to the named executive officers three-year cliff vesting awards based on both ROIC and earnings before interest, taxes, depreciation, and amortization (EBITDA).
+The Compensation Committee certified in March 2024 that the Company achieved an EBITDA compound annual growth rate of 11.7% and ROIC relative to the peer group at the 67.9th percentile for the three-year performance period ended December 31, 2023.
+These compared to a targeted EBITDA compound annual growth rate range of 8.2-13.2% and a targeted ROIC range relative to the peer group at the 50th-100th percentile.
+As a result, the EBITDA portion of the 2021 awards vested at the 120.0% level and the ROIC portion of the awards vested at the 135.8% level on March 31, 2024.
+The annual installment of the previously granted operating income-based awards also vested on January 31, 2024 based on the Company's 2023 operating income of \$993 million.